structr/meetdown/README.md

 - Two-factor authentication
 - OAuth login (Auth0, GitHub, Twitter, Google, Facebook)

 ## License

 The project's sources (the content of this repo) is released under the Apache 2.0 license.

 ## Development

-Everyone is invited to join the project and send pull requests.
+Everyone is invited to join the project.
+For the moment, just use GitHub to create issues and send pull requests.

 ## Who's behind this project?